IMSA-Code-Society/TimemanTODO/transactionalDB/README.md

 By default, there is no enforced schema, meaning that all typing stays centralized in the client codebase

 There are 3 endpoints:
-- GET `/getSince?head=10&auth=token` -> `[transactions]`: when client is coming online after previously being offline.
+- GET `/getSince?head=10&auth=token` -> `[lastID, transactions]`: when client is coming online after previously being offline.
 The server will send back all transactions that happened since `head`
 - POST `/submit` `{transaction}` -> new HEAD (int id): used during normal online operation
 - POST `/batch` `[transactions]` -> \[ids]: used when the client is coming online and made offline changes